jonlpersson/ed-latimore/site/_posts/2020-02-24-the-alcohol-detox-diet-i-used-to-get-sober.md

 **Chromium** is lost through chronic alcohol intake and by consuming too much-refined carbs and sugar.
 [Supplementing with Chromium can help with carbohydrate metabolism and reduce sugar cravings](https://draxe.com/nutrition/what-is-chromium/){: target="_blank" rel="noreferrer"}.

-This is exactly what we want in our new life without alcohol\!
+This is exactly what we want in our new life without alcohol!

 ## 4\.
 Healing fatty liver disease from alcohol abuse